spirosdio/MarketingBotPython/README.md

 - **Testing Philosophy**: Testable code with an emphasis on coding decisions.
 - **Architecture**: Simple architecture for quick development.
 - **Error Handling**: Graceful handling of errors, including downstream dependencies and timeouts.
-- **Strengths**: Showcase your expertise, whether it's in architecture, UX, ML, or other areas.
+- **Strengths**: Aim to showcase my expertise, whether it's in architecture, UX, ML, or other areas.

 ## Project Flow